4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 Opening Hours: every day from 8 am to 5 pm.

-Wat Suthat Thepwararam Ratchaworahawihan,
+Wat Suthat Thepwararam Ratchaworahawihan

 Take another short walk to reach your next destination – Wat Suthat Thepwararam Ratchaworahawihan.
 As you can tell, I was fascinated to visit the temples of Bangkok and I visited a lot of them.
-Wat Suthat Thepwararam is very similar to other popular temples in Bangkok, however, I found it practically empty at midday and could really enjoy the place all to myself.
-It was a magical experience.

 It has an elegant prayer hall with sweeping roofs, magnificent murals, and exquisite hand-carved teakwood door panels.
 It’s widely known for the towering red Giant Swing standing at its entrance.
 Also, it is very well maintained.
 It is filled with plants and you can almost see the reflection of the temple in the pavement around it.